Home

 Though disturbing to read, the table just below is a must-read if you're in any doubt whatsoever about who offenders are.
 The statements were written by sexual offenders in treatment.

-I've included another even more disturbing set of statements written by sexual offenders in treatment--you'll find the table by scrolling down this page a bit.
+I've included another even more disturbing set of statements written by offenders in treatment--you'll find the table by scrolling down this page a bit.
 The statements identify how sex offenders operate and how they get children to keep the secret.

 Words From Sexual Offenders